k8-proxy/gp-sharepoint-plugins/SelfHosted/selfhosted-filehander-test/README.md

         To make sure the file is clean compare the file with the already uploaded clean file.
         This testing performs only for pdf and jpg file types.

-1. Upload the Curruted file to OneDrive then Download it via Context Menu and verify the downloaded file is a clean file.
+1. Upload the Corrupted file to OneDrive then Download it via Context Menu and verify the downloaded file is a clean file.
-2. Upload the Curruted file to OneDrive then Download it via Action Bar and verify the downloaded file is a clean file.
+2. Upload the Corrupted file to OneDrive then Download it via Action Bar and verify the downloaded file is a clean file.
 3. Upload the Corrupted file to OneDrive select the uploaded file to preview it and Download from the preview page, then verify the downloaded file is a clean file.